|Nutrition Facts (per serving)|

 In a large bowl, whisk the flour, sugar, baking powder, and salt.

-In a separate small bowl, whisk the egg, oil, milk, and vanilla extract.
+In a separate small bowl, whisk the egg, oil, nonfat milk, and vanilla extract.

-Heat an electric nonstick griddle to 375 F, or use a large nonstick skillet over medium heat.
+Heat an electric nonstick griddle to 375 F, or use a large nonstick skillet over medium heat on the stove.

 Pour in 1/4 cup batter for each pancake.